 What challenges do we face to LGBT+ rights now?

 While there are many positive developments to celebrate from the legal progress we have seen in the last few decades, the existence of Section 28 demonstrates how this progress is rarely linear nor without setback, and how easy it is for lawmakers to implement legislation that is harmful to marginalised communities.
 LGBT+ organisations such as Stonewall are still campaigning for further legal protections for the LGBT+ community, for example, in support of long-awaited legislation to make conversion therapy illegal, and a meaningful review of the current Gender Recognition process following a public consultation in 2018.
 Unfortunately, research shows a troubling rise in anti-LGBT+ rhetoric, discrimination, and hate crime incidents in recent years, which highlights significant challenges for progress in this area.
-These challenges and issues are disproportionately felt by the trans community, who have been directly impacted in the last few weeks by a significant legal challenge in Scotland and polarised media debate.
+These challenges and issues are disproportionately felt by the trans community, who have been directly impacted recently by a significant legal challenge in Scotland and polarised media debate.

 This is the first time in history we’ve seen the section 35 mechanism used, and many are calling it this Government's version of Section 28’ - a highly controversial bill from Margaret Thatcher that banned the ‘promotion of homosexuality’ in UK schools.